Eyelid Correction Surgery (Entropion / Ectropion Repair)

 After the Operation

-- A firm eye pad will be placed and can be removed the next day.
+- A firm eye pad is applied and may be removed the following day.

-- Use prescribed eye drops and ointment (wash hands first).
+- Use prescribed eye drops and ointment (wash hands beforehand).

-- Sleep with head elevated and avoid bending or heavy activity.
+- Sleep with your head elevated and avoid bending or strenuous activity.

-- Avoid rubbing the eye or getting soap into it.
+- Avoid rubbing the eye or getting soap in it.

 Stitches and Follow-Up

-- Stitches are usually removed at 1–2 weeks.
+- Stitches are typically removed 1–2 weeks after surgery.

 Contact the Clinic If You Experience: